genomicals/NeuralNet/README.md

 # NeuralNet - Checkers AI
 Repository for our CptS 434 Neural Networks course.
 An AI that plays checkers and evolves through a genetic algorithm.
-Instructions for how to use will be provided at a later date.

 ## Setup
 ### Prerequisites